 Service Scholars Program

-The scholarship is awarded to high school seniors who exhibit outstanding commitment to community and the greater good through activities in non-profit agencies, their schools, places of worship, and in their communities.
-Recipients receive yearly awards of one-half the total cost of tuition and room and board.
+Each year, 24 scholarships are awarded to high school seniors who exhibit outstanding community service through activities in their schools, places of worship, and community agencies.
+The scholarship award is equal to one-half of the total yearly cost of Fisher's tuition, fees, and room and board for four years.

 The Service Scholars Program is an opportunity to make a difference both in the Rochester community and with the Fisher Family, while making memories that will last a lifetime.